MontFerret/montferret.github.io/content/blog/ferret-v0.11.0.md

 draft: false
 author: "Vladimir Fetisov"
 authorLink: "https://github.com/3timeslazy"
-date: "2020-05-19"
+date: "2020-05-21"
 ---

-# COVID-19
+Hello fellow miners,

-Today, there are almost 5 million infected COVID-19 in the world.
-This disease kills thousands of people every day.
+Today, we are living in unprecedented times.
+There are almost 5 million people infected by COVID-19 and thousands die every day in the world.

-We hope you are healthy and safe.

-But just in case: stay home 😷
+During this time, the highest priority is to stay safe and healthy, take care of family.

 ---

-Hello fellow miners, **[Ferret v0.11.0](https://github.com/MontFerret/ferret/releases/tag/v0.11.0)** has been **finally** released!

-In this release, we mostly focused on our full-time jobs and families.
+Ferret team has been locked down in their homes with their families as everyone around the globe, but **still** has managed to make new **[Ferret v0.11.0](https://github.com/MontFerret/ferret/releases/tag/v0.11.0)** release!

-But despite this, we have done a lot of cool features and projects.
+We have done a lot of cool features and projects.

 Let’s take a look!